NFiete/dire/usage.md

 ## Misc.

-* Upon exit dire will save the current cursor location to the \# persistent mark so you can jump to it again when you open the same file again.
+* Upon exit dire will save the current cursor location to the \v persistent mark so you can jump to it again when you open the same file again.